ABC-523 Instructions

 In any case involving the denial of a priority license application, the applicant’s priority position will be canceled, and the fee refunded.

-For a Period of Two (2) Years After Issuance of the Special Legislation On-Sale General License:
+For a Period of Two (2) Years After Issuance of the Special Legislation On-Sale General License

-• The license shall not be transferable from the licensee to any other person except as provided in BPC § 24071, and only when the Department determines that the transfer is necessary to prevent undue hardship.
+• The license shall not be transferable from the licensee to any other person except as provided in BPC § 24071, and only when the department determines that the transfer is necessary to prevent undue hardship.

-• The licensee shall not, directly or indirectly, enter into any negotiations or agreements respecting the sale or transfer of the license, unless the Department has determined that undue hardship exists.
+• The licensee shall not, directly or indirectly, enter into any negotiations or agreements respecting the sale or transfer of the license, unless the department has determined that undue hardship exists.

-• If an undue hardship transfer is authorized by the Department, an original priority license may not be sold for more than the original fee paid for the license.
+• If an undue hardship transfer is authorized by the department, an original priority license may not be sold for more than the original fee paid for the license.

-• Certain changes in ownership and interest within an entity holding a priority license are allowed before the above-described time periods elapse.
+• Certain changes in ownership and interest within an entity holding a priority license are allowed before the above-described time periods elapses.
 For instance, a corporation holding an original priority license may appoint new directors, elect new officers and transfer less than 50% of its outstanding stock within two years of license issuance.
 However, a change in ownership/interest in such a licensed entity may not result in a person who had ownership/interest in another priority application for the same type of license and transaction, within the same county and year, obtaining ownership/interest in the licensed entity.
 If this occurs, the license will be subject to administrative action which could result in its revocation.

 • The license shall not be exchanged for a public premises license.